 “In the first few years of its existence, the SECP has developed into an integral part of Darmstadt Business School, something we now want to build on,” said Ulrich Klüh, spokesman for the SECP’s board of directors.
 “We are extremely pleased that we can rely on the impulses and suggestions of such distinguished personalities in our further development”.

-The dates for our seminar series “Business in Dialogue on: Sustainable Developments” for the coming winter semester 20/21 have been scheduled.
+The dates for our seminar series “Business in Dialogue on: Sustainable Developments” for the coming summer semester 2021 have been scheduled.
 We are looking forward to many exciting and informative presentations by internal and external researchers*.

 We are looking forward to all participants!

 What factors influence our resilience?
 What does this “neo-normal” have to do with it?
 And do we actually unlearn our natural curiosity as we get older?
 Prof. Dr. Werner Stork from the h_da finds insightful answers to these and other exciting questions in an interview with the eLearning Journal and ventures an outlook on the effects of the new normal on our learning scenarios.

 The SECP cordially invites you to participate in the online panel of the event “Wachstum, Globalisierung und der Europäische Green Deal”.
 It will take place on 11th March from 16:00 to 17:45 in cooperation with the Evangelische Akademie Tutzing and the University of Graz.

 Content: Growth, market-mediated division of labour and globalisation are reaching their limits.
 What models and instruments can be used to change course?
 What is the role of the tax and contribution system, what is the role of coordinated investments?
 Do consumption-fixated mental models have to change?

 Further information on registration and the programme can be found on the website of the Akademie Tutzing.

 You can watch the interesting lecture of the last W:NE seminar of the winter semester 20/21 on our past events page.